Set up intrusion prevention

 - Double-click a computer where you want to inspect SSL or TLS.

 - Go to Intrusion Prevention > Advanced.

 Click View SSL Configurations, then click New.

-Follow the wizard to configure which port numbers will be decrypted, and to select or upload the server's certificate and private key.
+Follow the wizard to configure which port numbers will be decrypted, and to select or upload the server's private key.
 For example, for an HTTPS web server, you will usually select the port named SSL (TCP port 443).

 - Go to Computer or Policy editorYou can change these settings for a policy or for a specific computer.
 To change the settings for a policy, go to the Polices page and double-click the policy that you want to edit (or select the policy and click Details).
 To change the settings for a computer, go to the Computers page and double-click the computer that you want to edit (or select the computer and click Details). > Intrusion Prevention.

 - In the Assigned Intrusion Prevention Rules table, right-click a rule with the “Web Server Common” application type, and then select Application Type Properties.

 On the Configuration tab, deselect Inherited and Monitor responses from Web Server.

 If you decide to use SSL inspection, to improve performance, you should disable the inspection of HTTP responses.
 All web attacks that IPS can detect are inside a client's HTTP request, not the server's HTTP response, so disabling inspection on responses will improve performance without decreasing security.